 An introduction to the principles and techniques of set design and props in relation to a unified stage production.
 Proper drawing, labeling, and use of scale plans and models as well as the design and accumulation of performance props to accurately convey the playwright's intents and director's vision are required.
-Concurrent enrollment in THE 347 and sets and props lab is required.
+(Spring, odd years)